flexiodata/functions-currency/README.md

-# Currency Conversion Google Sheets and Excel Spreadsheet Add on
+# Currency Conversion Google Sheets & Excel Spreadsheet Add on

 This Foreign Exchange Currency Conversion utility uses rates published by the European Central Bank and available through the [Foreign Exchange Rates API](https://exchangeratesapi.io/).
 This Currency Conversion spreadsheet integration for Google Sheets and Microsoft Excel enables you to convert currencies as well as list currency rates.
 This add-on will enable you to integrate on-demand, refreshable currency conversion without leaving your spreadsheet.